antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Quantile-Regression-workflows.md

 ![Finding-local-extrema-in-noisy-data-output-1](https://github.com/antononcube/MathematicaForPrediction/raw/master/MarkdownDocuments/Diagrams/A-monad-for-Quantile-Regression-workflows/Finding-local-extrema-in-noisy-data-output-1.png)

 Note that in the pipeline above in order to plot the data and local extrema together some additional steps are needed.
-The result of QRMonFindLocalExtrema becomes the pipeline value; that pipeline value is displayed with QRMonEchoValue, and stored in the context with QRMonAddToContext.
+The result of QRMonLocalExtrema becomes the pipeline value; that pipeline value is displayed with QRMonEchoValue, and stored in the context with QRMonAddToContext.
 If the pipeline value is an association -- which is the case here -- the monad function QRMonAddToContext joins that association with the context association.
 In this case this means that we will have key-value elements in the context for "localMinima" and "localMaxima".
 The date list plot at the end of the pipeline uses values of those context keys (together with the value for "data".)

 ### Setters, droppers, and takers